Trump asks Supreme Court to intervene for him in Mar-a-Lago documents case

-Trump asks Supreme Court to stop FBI from using classified documents seized from Mar-a-Lago
+Trump goes to Supreme Court to stop FBI from using classified documents seized from Mar-a-Lago search

+Mr Trump has routinely appealed cases which have presented legal jeopardy for him to the high court, which includes three justices he named to the bench during his term in the White House

 Register for free to continue reading